VictoriaHantgin/Snake-Game/proposal.md

 https://github.com/VictoriaHantgin/Snake-Game

 ## Description
 This game will be a spin on the classic snake game, where the player must collect as many points as possible without running into themself, which grows longer with each point collected.
-In this version, there will be different items to collect that can give the player an advantage or disadvantage.
+In this version, there will be additional items to collect such as a speed boost power-up and an extra life, similar to a one-up in mario.

 ## Features
 - Feature 1: Player Character